 - Shopping, shopping, shopping in the fancy streets of Portofino and Versilia

 Grand Hotel Portovenere is located on the most panoramic point of Portovenere, directly overlooking the sea and Palmaria Island.
-In the XVII century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
-After careful renovations with special attention to maintaining the original architectural features, revisiting them in a modern way to provide guests with maximum comfort, Grand Hotel Portovenere has reopened its doors in 2014 with its new design and understated elegance.
+In the XVII century, the building was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
+After careful renovations with special attention to maintaining the original architectural features, revisiting them in a modern way to provide guests with maximum comfort, Grand Hotel Portovenere reopened its doors in 2014 with its new design and understated elegance.